lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 ***enable shared folders on the virtual machine***
 - (right click the vm, go to settings, click the options tab, select "Always Enabled" for shared folders
-- (select a path to the "shared" folder from LSU OneDrive, click save)
+- (select a path to the "shared" folder with files from the LSU OneDrive, click save)
-- I keep my path simple and put the files in a folder called 'shared'
+- name the folder 'shared'
-- my path is /mnt/hgfs/shared within the vm, if you use a different path, change it in all commands that use '/mnt/hgfs/shared'
+- the path is /mnt/hgfs/shared within the vm

 ### Begin Build